danielegrattarola/spektral/docs/templates/getting-started.md

 >>> dataset.apply(GCNFilter())
 ```

 Many layers will require you to do some form of preprocessing.
-If you don't want to go back to the literature every time, you can use the handy [`LayerPreprocess` transform](/transforms/#layerpreprocess).
+If you don't want to go back to the literature every time, every convolutional layer in Spektral has a `preprocess(a)` method that you can use to transform the adjacency matrix as needed. <br>
+Have a look at the handy [`LayerPreprocess` transform](/transforms/#layerpreprocess).

 ## Creating a GNN